 Which if the above is taken into consideration means their three children and granddaughter also are descendants of royalty.
 Then again, their granddaughter is already a Snow White, the lost heir to the Hapes Consortium.

 Pan's Labyrinth has Ophelia as a Sleeping Beauty; she's the reincarnation of a fairy princess, but must pass many tests to prove she is still more royalty than human, and hasn't been corrupted by living among us.
-Word Of God is it's all true, not a mere trick or her "escapism" method to try coping with a truly horrid life in the middle of the Spanish Civil War.
+Word of God is it's all true, not a mere trick or her "escapism" method to try coping with a truly horrid life in the middle of the Spanish Civil War.

 The eponymous King Ralph is a male Cinderella, though he's not exactly sweeping princesses off their feet.
 Rather, he comes by his office by accident of birth, after every other member of the royal family dies in an explosion.

 The fantasy film Quest Of The Delta Knights, which may be best remembered as having been shown on MST3K, had a Sleeping Beauty character.
 The two young heroes, Tee and Leonardo da Vinci, rescue a prostitute named Thena from having to spend the night with evil Lord Vultare.
 The trio are captured by a group of warriors from a neighboring country, the leader of whom takes Thena aside for a private interview.
-She tells him a short form of her life story, and he comes to the (in this troper's opinion, rather incomprehensible) conclusion that she is none other than his own long-lost younger sister, Princess Athena.
+She tells him a short form of her life story, and he comes to the (rather incomprehensible) conclusion that she is none other than his own long-lost younger sister, Princess Athena.

 The 1987 Ally Sheedy vehicle Maid To Order offers a modern King Thrushbeard in the story of a wild spendthrift heiress who is magically banished into the working class to learn humility, compassion and the value of a buck, thanks to her Fairy Godmother.